September 25, 2023Review Recipe

 A dump cake is an easy and super moist cake in which the ingredients are simply dumped into the pan and baked – no mixing bowls required!
 Usually, they use a box of cake mix and a handful of additional simple ingredients resulting in a quick dessert.

 This is a great recipe to make ahead.
-You can make cherry dump cake up to 2 days ahead of time.
+You can make cherry dump cake up to two days ahead of time.
 Just store it in the fridge until you are ready to serve.

 You can easily substitute white boxed cake mix for the yellow cake mix in this delicious recipe.